alchemyid/activity/README.md

 **Daily Activity Logger**

 This desktop application helps you automatically log your daily work activities.
 The app will pop up on your screen at a set time interval, prompt you to fill in your work details, and save the data to a CSV file.

-in directory dist already compiled version for Windows, Linux, for macos you need to compile it yourself on macOS machine.

 ***Key Features***

-    Automatic Pop-up: The application appears as a full-screen, on-top pop-up at a configurable interval.
++ Automatic Pop-up: The application appears as a full-screen, on-top pop-up at a configurable interval.

-    Always On Top: The application window takes over the screen, ensuring you can immediately log your activity without any distractions.
++ Always On Top: The application window takes over the screen, ensuring you can immediately log your activity without any distractions.

-    Easy Configuration: All essential settings like your name, projects, tasks, and locations are stored in a single config.json file.
++ Easy Configuration: All essential settings like your name, projects, tasks, and locations are stored in a single config.json file.

-    CSV Data Storage: Activities are automatically saved to a CSV file with a specific name format (month-timesheets.csv).
++ CSV Data Storage: Activities are automatically saved to a CSV file with a specific name format (month-timesheets.csv).

 ***How to Run the Application***